Green Office Initiative

-Last week I posted about a project I have undertaken.
+Last week, I posted about the Green Office project I have undertaken.
 What I am aiming to do is find ways that small professional services companies (i.e. web designers and consultants, many of which are home-based) can operate their offices in environmentally friendly ways.

 Fundamental to this whole process is how you look at this exercise.
 Relative to most companies, our company does not put much stress on the environment.
 This is true of the offices of most FreshBooks users as well.
 But consider for a moment the cumulative impact of the thousands of FreshBooks users out there.
 All together…the impact is HUGE.
 Like a Fortune 500 company.

 So, the first step in my project is to validate the need for the project and determine what impact small office has on the environment and I am going to be doing that with the help of a Toronto based non-profit called Zerofootprint.
 I met Zerofootprint’s executive director, Deborah Kaplan, at a dinner put on by Taking IT Global.
 (Very cool community of 100,000+ youths worldwide who are changing the planet.
 Check them out.)
 Deborah was really neat and energetic; we followed up after the event and that led to lunch last week.

 I told Deborah about my project.
 As it turns out, one of the things Zero Footprint does is help companies offset their environmental impact.
 They do this by:

 1. Quantifying the impact.